 Types of evidence-based treatments of depression include cognitive-behavioral therapy (CBT), interpersonal therapy (IPT) and problem-solving therapy.

 There are some ways you can also ease depression on your own.
-These include keeping up with exercise, confiding in a trusted friend or relative or just socializing with others.
+These include keeping up with exercise, confiding in a trusted friend or relative, engaging in support groups or just socializing with others.

 You may also remind yourself to set realistic goals, resist isolating yourself and understand that your mood may get better gradually.

 Feeling depressed can be debilitating, but with the right therapies and understanding of the roots of your condition, depression can be treated and you can get back to better emotional health.